Ramesh-Padithurai/starter-react/README.md

 ## Caveats

-This repository is a Starter Kit only - it is not optimised for production and should not be used for production purposes without adjustments to the build tooling etc.
+This repository is a Starter Kit only - it is not optimised for production and should not be used for production purposes without adjustments to the build tooling & code.
 Vite is bundling all assets like icons, brand-visuals, animations etc as part of the dist without analyzing the exact usage and which assets are actually required.
 This has to be fixed as part of making it production ready.